 Can oily hair cause an itchy scalp?

-If you have oily hair, then chances are you've also got an oily scalp, accompanied by an itching sensation.
+If you’re a guy with naturally oily hair, chances are you've also got an oily scalp.
+And an oily scalp is often accompanied by an itching sensation.

 This condition is known as seborrheic dermatitis and can be caused by several things:

-Stress.
+- Stress.
+Stress can be the cause of many crappy things in life, including an itchy scalp.
 Stress releases the hormone cortisol into your body, and this makes your skin - including your scalp - produce more oil.

 How to get rid of oily hair fast

-You can't control the weather (just ask any English person) or your genes but you can control what you put on your scalp and hair.
+Unfortunately, you can’t control your genes (just ask any guys who are vertically challenged).
+However, you can control what you put on your scalp and hair.

 Many "off the shelf" shampoos will strip your hair and scalp dry.
-This leads to your body over-producing sebum in response, worsening the problem.
+This leads to your body overproducing sebum and only worsening the problem.

-Look for products containing lemongrass oil - a natural ingredient shown to reduce dandruff effectively.
+Look for products containing plant-based ingredients like lemongrass oil - a natural ingredient shown to reduce dandruff effectively.

 2. Dry Scalp